Gym Equipment

 This is one of the least common machines in the gym and many people who do have access to one, shy away from it as they’re unsure how to properly use it.

 The reverse hyper machine is a plate loadable piece of gym equipment that allows you to adopt a prone position with your chest supported against a pad but your legs unsupported.
-You can load weight plates on the pendulum which sits underneath the pad.

-You should be able to freely flex the legs backwards (in a pendulum motion) so that your body is now completely aligned.
 As there is weight attached to your ankles (usually by way of straps or rollers) there is resistance applied as you raise your legs up until they are parallel to the ground.

 This is a posterior chain-based movement which is essentially a reverse of the hyperextension exercise and will work the glutes, hamstrings and glutes.